 The PHA must deny admission to an applicant or terminate the assistance to a participant if the PHA determines that any member of the household is subject to a lifetime registration requirement under a State sex offender registration program.
-See Section B of this chapter for the PHA's established standards regarding criminal background investigation and determining whether a member of the household is subject to a lifetime registration requirement under a State sex offender registration program.
+See Section B of this chapter for the PHA's established standards regarding criminal background investigation and determining whether a member of the household is subject to a lifetime registration program.